fenvalle/Asus-Vivobook-X510UR-Catalina-10.15.2-Hackintosh/README.md

 7. Now the touchpad and sound input should function correctly.
 You need to mount EFI and copy Clover EFI to the system EFI partition in like what you have done on USB EFI partition.
 8. After System EFI replaced by your EFI, use Clover Configurator to change SMBIOS, generate your serial and MBL.
 - Note: You may want to complete these extra steps.
-    - You have DW1560 installed -- Replace WiFi/Bluetooth card
-    - You have DW1560 installed but Bluetooth fails upon wake from sleep -- Set Bluetooth port as internal
     - You have not replaced the WiFi & BT module with DW1560 but want to have working iMessage and FaceTime with USB WiFi dongle or USB LAN -- Install RehabMan's Null Ethernet
-    - You have Sleep and Airplane fn keys -- Activate Sleep and Airplane fn keys
-    - You want to get rid of the control buttons to nonexistent keyboard backlight -- Remap PS2
-    - You want to try a different _OSI patch -- Replace XOSI patch

-## Replace WiFi/Bluetooth card

-1. Replace your stock card with DW1560.
-2. Change the bootflag so you can specify your region.
-The default is brcmfx-country=#a.
-3. Go to /kexts/other/additional and copy AirportBrcmFixup and the two Brcm kexts for Mojave (Repo and RAM2) and three for Catalina (Repo, Injector, RAM3) to /L*/E* and rebuild cache.
-4. Optional: Copy /kexts/other/additional/LiluFriend.kext (recommended to create your own) to /L*/E* and rebuild cache.
-5. Reboot.

-## Set Bluetooth port as internal

-1. Make sure USB injection kexts or SSDT-UIA.aml are not loaded.
-2. Download Hackintool by headkaze http://headsoft.com.au/download/mac/Hackintool.zip
-3. Under the USB tab, identify the Bluetooth port and set it as internal.
-The UVC camera can also be set as internal.
-Export and obtain the codeless injection kext and SSDTs in ~/Desktop.
-Delete the SSDTs.
-4. Install the USBPorts.kext in /L*/E* (Refer to https://www.tonymacx86.com/threads/guide-usb-power-property-injection-for-sierra-and-later.222266/ for more information.).
-5. Rebuild cache and reboot.
-- Note: USBPorts.kext in /kexts/other/additional is specifically for my own X510UA-BQ490.
-Creating your own mapping is recommended to avoid shutdown/sleep errors..

 ## Install RehabMan's Null Ethernet